 Upon account creation, customers can select which region their data is hosted in.
 For customers with globally dispersed networks, separate organizations should be created for each data storage region (N. & S. America, Europe, Asia, and China).
 The hosting region for each account can be found at the bottom of Meraki dashboard pages when a user is signed in.

 Data Center Storage

 Meraki data centers contain active Meraki device configuration data and historical network usage data.
 These data centers house multiple compute servers, which are where customers’ management data is contained.
 These data centers do not store customers’ user data.
 These data types are covered in more detail in the “Data” section below.

 Meraki Device-to-Cloud Communications

-Meraki uses an event-driven Remote Procedure Call (RPC) engine for Meraki devices to communicate to the Meraki dashboard and for Meraki servers to send and receive data.
+Meraki uses an event-driven remote procedure call (RPC) engine for Meraki devices to communicate to the dashboard and for Meraki servers to send and receive data.
 Meraki hardware devices act as the server/receiver as the Meraki cloud initiates calls to the devices for data collection and configuration deployment.
 The cloud infrastructure is the initiator, so configurations can be executed in the cloud before the devices are actually online or even physically deployed.